Nick Fletcher (politician): Affiliations

-Fletcher is a member of the Northern Research Group, a group founded by Conservative MPs who represent constituencies in northern England, Wales and the Scottish Borders.
-He is also a member of the Common Sense Group, a Parliamentary organisation which represents the socially conservative wing of the Conservative Party.
+Fletcher is a member of the Northern Research Group, a group founded by Conservative MPs who represented constituencies in northern England, Wales and the Scottish Borders.
+He was also a member of the Common Sense Group, a Parliamentary organisation which represents the socially conservative wing of the Conservative Party.

 Personal life

 Fletcher resides in Bawtry and is married to Gail.
 They have two children, James and Lucy.
-He is a practising Christian.
+He says he is a practising Christian.
+He described his election win as miracle performed by God, and has said publicly that "Christ is the greatest role model anyone can have."

 He has been a long-time runner.
-He ran the London Marathon in October 2021, raising over £2,000 for his chosen charity, the Children's Cancer and Leukaemia Group.
+He ran the London Marathon in October 2021, raising over £2,000 by eliciting donations to his chosen charity, the Children's Cancer and Leukaemia Group.